-In each of the period subjects (401-6), the essay paper will be worth 65% of the overall mark and the translation and commentary paper 35%.
-Within the essay paper, each question carries equal weight.
-In the translation and commentary paper translation will be worth 40% of the mark and gobbets 60% (except where the paper is being offered as a non-text-based option for Course II, in which case gobbets will account for 100% of the mark).
+In each of the period subjects (401-6), the essay paper will be worth 65% of the overall mark and the commentary paper 35%.
+The overall mark for the subject will be rounded to the nearest whole integer.
+Within each paper, each question carries equal weight.